feedfm/iOS-RadioPlayer-2/README.md

 *If you want to add a music player to your app with minimal coding, see instructions below.*

+If you've have a bug report or support questions, please send an email to support@feed.fm.

 !["tabbed station page"](specification/player.png)
 !["music playing"](specification/station-collection.png)